winr7x/cpp20course/README.md

 In cpp files tags are placed:

 `NEW_FOR_ME` - Information which was new for me.
-`UNCOMMENT_FOR_ERROR` - Uncomment code marked with this tag to get error or warning.
+`UNCOMMENT_TO_SEE` - Uncomment code marked with this tag to get error or warning or something else.

 To search tag in project: